2016 National League Division Series: Game 4

 With the Giants looking to continue their streak of wins in elimination games to 11, the Cubs sent John Lackey to the mound against Matt Moore.
 Lackey allowed a leadoff double to Denard Span and a sacrifice fly by Buster Posey to give San Francisco an early 1–0 lead.
 David Ross answered for Chicago in the third with a home run, becoming the oldest catcher ever to homer in a postseason game.
 A run-scoring to single by Moore with the bases loaded and a force-out grounder by Span in the fourth put the Giants up 3–1.
 The Cubs bounced back with a run in the top of the fifth on a three-base throwing error by Brandon Crawford and a sacrifice fly by Ross.
 Justin Grimm relieved Lackey in the bottom of the fifth and surrendered a single to Posey and double by Crawford that just missed being a home run.
 Travis Wood entered and gave up a single to Conor Gillaspie and sacrifice fly to Joe Panik as the Giants went up 5–2.
 Moore cruised through the next three innings before being lifted to start the ninth, a Game 5 appearing inevitable.
 However, the Giants ended up using five pitchers in the inning.
 Kris Bryant singled, Anthony Rizzo walked, and Ben Zobrist doubled to make it 5–3.
 With runners on second and third, Cubs manager Joe Maddon decided to pinch-hit for Addison Russell (and his 95 RBIs) with Chris Coghlan.
 Giants manager Bruce Bochy countered with lefty reliever Will Smith and Maddon switched to rookie catcher Willson Contreras instead.
 Contreras promptly singled up the middle to tie the game at 5.
 Jason Heyward's attempted sacrifice bunt was too hard and Contreras was forced out at second, but Gold Glove winner Crawford's throw to first ended up in the dugout, allowing Heyward to reach second.
 Javier Baez singled up the middle to complete the Cub comeback for 6–5 lead.
 Aroldis Chapman struck out the side in the bottom of the ninth to end the game and series.
 His three saves and four save opportunities tied and set Division Series records, respectively.
-It marked the biggest comeback in postseason-clinching history, the Cubs becoming the fourth team to rally from three runs down in the ninth to win a postseason game and the first to do so in regulation.
+It marked the biggest comeback in postseason-clinching history and the first time a team had come back from a three-run deficit in the 9th inning to win a postseason series clincher since the New York Mets did so in Game 6 of the 1986 National League Championship Series.
 This was the Giants' first postseason series defeat at home since AT&T Park opened in 2000.

-This was Chicago’s first ever playoff win on the West Coast.
+This was Chicago's first ever playoff win on the West Coast.
 The Cubs had lost 10 straight games as the visiting team on the West Coast until beating the Giants in Game 4 (they had lost three games in 1984 NLCS, three games in the 1989 NLCS, two games in the 2007 NLDS, one game in the 2008 NLDS, and Game 3 of the 2016 NLDS).